zaygozi/pikapi/README.md

 A command for the host.
 Prints out a list of all the members in the room.

 ##### dloss
 A command for the participants.
 Provides real time data loss percentage.
+The data loss may not be sustained as most lost messages arrive late or are requested from the archive.
+This command can still help detect connection problems.
+If there is an increased data loss over time, across several peers, there might be a problem with the host.

+### Encryption

+2 encryption algorithms are available : AES & RABBIT.
+The messages are encrypted using an encryption key created from the shared passkey.
+Crypto Js handles the encryption and decryption.